Last Chance Furniture

 The Roadmap

 Four phases from manual proof-of-concept to a nationwide platform.
 Each phase validates the previous one before moving forward.
-No leap of faith required.
+No guesswork required.

 1